vektorlab/pyvideo2/content/posts/pay_only_for_what_you_eat_a_tour_of_the_repoze.bfg_repository_and_philosophy_(#174).md

 Speakers: [Carlos de la Guardia]
 Tags: [pycon, pycon2010, repoze.bfg, wsgi]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-PyCon2010PayOnlyForWhatYouEatATourOfTheRepozeBFGRepo556.png'
-Title: '"Pay only for what you eat: A tour of the Repoze.BFG repository and philosophy (#174)"'
+Title: 'Pay only for what you eat: A tour of the Repoze.BFG repository and philosophy (#174)'
 date: '2010-02-19'
 ---
 Pay only for what you eat: A tour of the Repoze.BFG repository and philosophy